acirebus/web-test-schoolproject/README.md

 # web-test-schoolproject
-school project thing, any assets in this is not made and does not belong to me
+school project thing, any IMAGE assets in this is not made and does not belong to me touhou project belongs to ZUN